Kerr Smith (footballer): Aston Villa

 On 14 January 2022, English Premier League club Aston Villa announced Smith as a new signing for their Academy.
 The transfer fee was undisclosed, but was reported to be worth up to £2 million.

 St Johnstone loan

 On 2 January 2024, Smith signed a professional contract with Aston Villa.
 The same day he joined Scottish Premiership club St Johnstone on loan until the end of the season.
 Smith made his debut as a late substitute in a 1–0 victory over Ross County on 3 February.
 Smith returned to Aston Villa in March 2024, after suffering a season ending injury.

 Barrow loan

 On 15 August 2025, Smith signed for EFL League Two club Barrow on a season-long loan.

+On 10 June 2026, the Premier League released list showed that Smith's Aston Villa contract was set to expire on 30 June.

+Inverness Caledonian Thistle

+On 17 July 2026, Smith signed for Scottish Championship club Inverness Caledonian Thistle on a one-year contract.
+He made his debut on 21 August 2026, as a late substitute in a 1–1 league draw against Partick Thistle.

 International career

 Smith made his debut for the Scotland U19 team in a 3–0 victory over Gibraltar in a 2022 UEFA European Under-19 Championship qualification match on 13 November 2021.

 He was selected for the Scotland under-21 squad in Oct 2023 but was not capped.